Operation fidelity explored by numerical range of Kraus operators: Probability distributions for operation fidelity (for Lg and Lg )

 Here, we consider a unitary operator $U$ of order $3$.
 Since the overall phase of $U$ does not influence its operation fidelity and cannot be physically measured, we can assume that one of its eigenvalues is $1$.
 Upon diagonalization, this operator can then be expressed as $U = \left|0\right\rangle\!\left\langle 0\right|+\mathrm{e}^{\mathrm{i}\alpha}\left|1\right\rangle\!\left\langle 1\right|+\mathrm{e}^{\mathrm{i}\beta}\left|2\right\rangle\!\left\langle 2\right|$, where $\alpha,\beta\in\left[0,2\pi\right]$ and $\alpha\leq\beta$.

 Thus, for any unitary operator $U$ of size $d=3$ the numerical range $W$ forms a triangle on the complex plane with vertices: $1$, $\mathrm{e}^{\mathrm{i}\alpha}$, and $\mathrm{e}^{\mathrm{i}\beta}$, while its numerical shadow $P_U\left(z\right)$ is uniform on the said triangle~\cite{Kippenhahn_1951}.
 Hence, to obtain the probability distribution of operation fidelity, it suffices to integrate the uniform shadow $P_U\left(z\right)$ over the phase $\varphi$, where $z=\sqrt{F}\mathrm{e}^{\mathrm{i}\varphi}$, as given by Eq.~(\ref{eq:fid_dist_from_nom_shad}).
-Due to the uniformity of the numerical shadow this integration can be performed analytically, resulting in the following, compact expression for the density of the operation fidelity, \begin{widetext}
+Due to the uniformity of the numerical shadow this integration can be performed analytically, resulting in the following, compact expression for the density of the operation fidelity, where $\Re$ denotes the real part of a potentially complex value of the $\arccos$ function: \begin{widetext}

 \end{widetext}

 In its full generality (for $d=3$), the distribution of the operation fidelity $P\left(F\right)$ has three cusps -- see Fig.~\ref{fig:triangle_radii}.
 Their nature can be explained using the numerical range of the unitary matrix $U$ -- each of the cusps represents a change of the integration domain (see Fig.~\ref{fig:triangle_radii}) and corresponds to a value of the operation fidelity $F_i$ for which a circle on complex plane with center $0$ and radius $r_i=\sqrt{F_i}$ is tangent to at least one side of the numerical range (which forms a triangle).
 These critical values read $F_1=\cos^2\left(\frac{\alpha}{2}\right)$, $F_2=\cos^2\left(\frac{\beta}{2}\right)$ and $F_3=\cos^2\left(\frac{\beta-\alpha}{2}\right)$.